 Zadar cultural gems volume 2

-Much like hidden treasures stashed away in a pirate’s chest, sprinkled across the azure canvas of the Croatian Adriatic sea, lay the lesser-known secrets and islands of the Zadar archipelago.
+Much like hidden treasures stashed away in a pirate’s chest, sprinkled across the azure canvas of the Croatian Adriatic sea, lay the lesser-known secrets of the Zadar archipelago.
 These ethereal jewels, each possessing its own distinct charm and story, create a magnetic allure for those with an undying passion for discovery.

 First on our list is the enchanting tale of Lavdara, nestled between Dugi Otok island and Kornati National Park, which serves as an embodiment of the rich, unadulterated beauty and history of the islands around Zadar harbour.